Gurpreet-Singh121/laptop-price-predictor-regression-project-main/README.md

-A content-based movie recommender system that suggests similar movies based on textual metadata such as genres, cast, crew, and descriptions.
-It uses TF-IDF vectorization and cosine similarity to compute similarity scores among movies.

-🧠 Skills Demonstrated

-NLP preprocessing (stemming, stopword removal)

-TF-IDF vectorization

-Cosine similarity computation

-Pandas-based metadata processing

-Modular Python code development
+An end-to-end regression model that predicts the price of a laptop using technical specifications such as CPU, GPU, RAM, storage, brand, and display type.
+Includes EDA, preprocessing, categorical encoding, model comparison, and exporting the best model.

-🛠️ Tech Stack
+Tech Stack

-Python • Pandas • NumPy • Scikit-learn • NLP (TF-IDF)
+Python • Pandas • NumPy • Matplotlib • Scikit-learn • XGBoost